Last updated on 2026-02-02

 Featured Experiences

-- Role-Playing and Simulations: These methods are utilized to develop supportive counselling and group work skills.
+- Role-Playing and Simulations: These activities help students develop critical interpersonal skills necessary for effective counselling and group work.

 Career Options

-Graduates of the Social Service Worker Diploma program can pursue various career paths in Canada, including:
+Graduates of the Social Service Worker Diploma program can pursue a variety of career paths in Canada, including:

 - Social Service Worker: Provide support and resources to individuals and families in need, helping them navigate social services.

-- Community Development Worker: Work with communities to identify needs and develop programs that enhance community well-being.
+- Community Development Worker: Work with communities to identify needs and develop programs that enhance social well-being.

 - Counsellor: Offer guidance and support to individuals facing personal challenges, helping them to develop coping strategies.